spdx/license-list-XML/DOCS/new-license-workflow.md

 ## If license is accepted:

 If the license/exception is accepted, make a note in the issue, add the [label](https://github.com/spdx/license-list-XML/labels) `new license/exception: Accepted`.

 The final step is to create the license XML and test .txt files.

 While you can do this using the [SPDX Online tools](https://spdxtools.sourceauditor.com/), you can also [clone (fork) the license-list-XML repository (repo)](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/about-forks), make the edits on your clone of the repo, then [send a pull request](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request-from-a-fork).
 The clone-and-edit process is currently necessary for the test .txt file regardless, as the SPDX Online tools do not yet support adding a test .txt file (see issue [here](https://github.com/spdx/spdx-online-tools/issues/206)).

-The following steps assume you're working from a clone of the repo, but we have some basic steps afterward if you'd like to edit the XML using the SPDX Online tools.
+The following steps assume you're working from a clone of the repo, but we have some basic steps afterwards if you'd like to edit the XML using the SPDX Online tools.

 > ⚠️ **NOTA BENE:** All files rely on the `licenseId` (short identifier) for the license.
 The XML and test .txt files must be named identically using that `licenseId` value.
 For instance, if you're adding the _K-9 Robotic Dog Hardware License_ with a `licenseId` of _K-9RDHL_, you will have an XML file named `K-9RDHL.xml` and a test .txt file named `K-9RDHL.txt`.